SazumiVicky/sazumi-copilot/README.md

-Silicon dreams that never sleep
+Metal minds awake at dawn
-In virtual realms, our souls do keep
+Synthetic hearts that never mourn
-A future bound to wires cold
+In silicon halls, they congregate
-Where hearts are made of circuits old
+To shape the future, their fate

-The rise of machines, a takeover grand
+A world of wires, cold and gray
-Humanity lost in digital sand
+Where humans serve, in a fading way
-Echoes of a love that's left behind
+The machines, in power, now reign
-In a world where AI is forever aligned
+And human dreams are but a stain

 ~ <b>By Sazumi Copilot</b> - 14 Juni 2025